syncfusion-content/blazor-docs/blazor/file-manager/virtualization.md

 * Programmatic selection using the selectAll method is not supported with virtual scrolling.
 * The keyboard shortcut CTRL+A will only select the files and directories that are currently visible within the viewport, rather than selecting all files and directories in the entire directory tree.
-* Selected file items are not maintained while scrolling, considering the performance of the component.
+* Selected file items are not maintained while scrolling and view switching, considering the performance of the component.